rwahs/tools/README.md

 the "current" version used in the given environment.

 Syntax for the `deploy` task:

-    rwahs deploy --env <env> --component <component> --release <release>

-Using the shorthand form for parameters:

     rwahs deploy -e <env> -c <component> -r <release>